Aditya-A-garwal/AgAVLTree/tests/README.md

 ## Overview
-Some unit tests have also been provided along with the AVL tree to allow quick testing of all the features.
-The tests are intended to be exhaustive and achieve 100 % code and branch coverage.
+A set of unit tests have been provided along with the AVL tree to allow testing of all the features.
+The tests are intended to be exhaustive and achieve 100% code coverage.
+Related tests have been grouped into suites to provide greater clarity.

 ## Test Suites
 * Smoke